-The overall goal of the SEED project is to improve psychosocial well-being and healthy development of young children, with an emphasis on those growing up in difficult circumstances such as children on the move, children with a low socio-economic status or children victims or witnesses of domestic violence.
+The overall goal of the SEED project was to improve psychosocial well-being and healthy development of young children, with an emphasis on those growing up in difficult circumstances such as children on the move, children with a low socio-economic status or children victims or witnesses of domestic violence.

-Expected results on completion of the project are as follows:
+The project results are as follows:

-1) Practitioners have the skills and knowledge to promote and nurture young children’s psychosocial development (2,5-6 years).
+1) Practitioners have gained the skills and knowledge to promote and nurture young children’s psychosocial development (2,5-6 years).

 2) Concrete improvements in quality and inclusivity of ECEC services in 5 EU countries.